Save the Date! FJE Learning Tour in Alabama - November 6-8, 2017

 Upcoming Groundbreaking Reports on Workplace Law Centers and Southern Strategies

-The WGLCP will lead a project to commission a paper on workplace law centers.
+The FJE will lead a project to commission a paper on workplace law centers.
 In the tradition of the landmark 2006 report written by Janice Fine, on Worker Centers: Organizing Communities at the Edge of the Dream, this project will provide a survey the existing landscape and significance of community legal groups dedicated to labor issues.
-The Ford Foundation has also sponsored an upcoming report by Nik Theodor on worker organizing in the south to be released later this year.
+The Ford Foundation has also sponsored an upcoming report by Nik Theodore on worker organizing in the south to be released later this year.
 This work explore economic/workforce challenges prevalent in the south, how it functions as a testing ground for both structural exploitation, and an exciting center of innovative organizing strategies that use a broader, civil rights frame in partnership with labor.
-WGLCP and Grantmakers for Southern Progress will collaborate to promote this report through its networks.
+FJE and Grantmakers for Southern Progress will collaborate to promote this report through its networks.

 Regulatory Enforcement & Corporate Misconduct

 In 2016, the Bauman Foundation and Bob Shull of Public Welfare Foundation hosted a funder briefing on new developments in enforcement and corporate accountability.
 Participants tested out the new Violation Tracker database (try it for yourself – very insightful!), a powerful tool created by Good Jobs First that pulls together enforcement data from the Department of Labor, EPA, and other government agencies to allow real insight into companies that break the law.
 Good Jobs First is continuing to track labor law violations under the Fair Labor Standards Act and NLRB back pay awards through their database.